sten-code/2048/README.md

 This project contains an implemented version of the game 2048 in Python for `PC`, `Casio fx-CG50` and `TI-84 Plus CE-T Python Edition`

-There is also a C version for the TI-84 Plus CE-T.
+There is also a C version for the `TI-84 Plus CE-T`.

 <h1 align="center">Usage (Python)</h1>